 Placer County Drought Resilience Plan

-The Drought Resilience Plan (DRP) will identify drought and water shortage risks affecting domestic wells in Placer County and propose both interim and long-term solutions.
-The DRP will help the county improve preparedness and response efforts by working directly with affected communities and vulnerabilities and will propose interim and long-term solutions for domestic wells within Placer County.
-We encourage all community members to read the County’s Drought Resilience Plan and share feedback or questions to help ensure the plan reflects the needs and priorities of our whole community.
+The Drought Resilience Plan (DRP) identifies drought and water shortage risks affecting domestic wells in Placer County and propose both interim and long-term solutions.
+The plan improves preparedness and response efforts by working directly with affected communities and vulnerabilities.
+Developed in collaboration with Stantec, the California Department of Water Resources, and the Placer County Drought Resilience Task Force, the DRP reflects a coordinated effort to enhance the county’s resilience to drought conditions.

 Drought and Water Shortage Risk Assessment